 Timesheets

 Timesheets are also online, which means that team members can update their timesheets anywhere and at any time.
-Managers receive alerts when the timesheets are ready for approval, so that process is swift and efficient.
+Managers receive alerts when the timesheets are ready for approval so that the process is swift and efficient.
 Given the range of ProjectManager’s features, you’ll be able to ditch other resource management tools and keep all your project management under one roof.

 Collaborative Environment

 As noted, one of the biggest benefits of using ProjectManager as an alternative to running MS Project on Mac is that it fosters collaboration among team members.
-They can add files and comment at the task level on the online Gantt chart.
+They can add files and comments at the task level on the online Gantt chart.
 Discussions are facilitated either one-on-one or at the group level.
 Project managers can easily assign tasks and track progress with time tracking and task management features.

 Again, whether they’re using a Windows or a Mac OS device, ProjectManager allows your team to seamlessly import and export both MS Project and Excel files without losing any data.
 With robust project management software like ProjectManager, you won’t have to look for complicated workarounds to run Microsoft Project on Mac.